Effects of Stimulant Drugs: Short-Term, Long-Term, Side Effects, and Treatment

-One of the biggest risks with stimulant withdrawal is depression with suicidal thoughts, and the severity can vary by substance.
-For example, users of drugs like cocaine, which is metabolized by the body relatively quickly, may find their depression improving within a couple hours, whereas methamphetamine users may experience depression lasting much longer 2.
+One of the biggest risks with stimulant withdrawal is depression with suicidal thoughts, the severity of which can vary by substance.
+For example, users of drugs like cocaine, which is metabolized by the body relatively quickly, may find their depression improving within a couple hours, whereas methamphetamine users may experience depression lasting much longer.2

 While stimulant withdrawal may not be deadly, the accompanying psychological symptoms can be very dangerous in some cases.
 Professional treatment is the preferred option by many people recovering from stimulant abuse, as the treatment team will know what to expect and how to help the recovering user cope.

-- Inpatient programs, where the recovering individual stays for an extended period of time in a sober facility, attends regular therapy and counseling, and practices coping strategies.
+- Inpatient programs, wherein the recovering individual stays for an extended period of time in a sober facility, attends regular therapy and counseling, and practices coping strategies.

 - Outpatient programs, which allow the individual to live at home and continue with their day-to-day life while attending therapy and counseling sessions at the facility on a regular basis.

 - Therapy specifically tailored to help recovering stimulant users.
-One example that has shown success in the treatment of stimulant addiction is the Matrix Model, wherein therapy is combined with substance and addiction education, regular drug tests to ensure abstinence, and self-help participation10.
+One example that has shown success in the treatment of stimulant addiction is the Matrix Model, wherein therapy is combined with substance and addiction education, regular drug tests to ensure abstinence, and self-help group participation.10